Men’s Rolex Watches

 Unlike the Explorer II, it was an immediate success.
-It may not have sold in quite the same numbers as the ubiquitous Submariner on which it was so clearly based, but the Sea-Dweller’s image of the ultimate version of the ultimate dive watch gained it legions of devoted admirers.
+However, it may not have sold in quite the same numbers as the ubiquitous Submariner on which it was so clearly based.
+But the Sea-Dweller’s image of the ultimate version of the ultimate dive watch gained it legions of devoted admirers.

-That reputation has only strengthened over the years as it has stuck to its roots, while the Sub is far more likely to be seen worn with a business suit than a wetsuit.
+That reputation has only strengthened over the years as it has stuck to its roots.
+Meanwhile, the Sub is far more likely to be seen worn with a business suit than a wetsuit.

-The Sea-Dweller is the big brother, indifferent to unnecessary gold or platinum finery; only forged from the strongest steel and made to cope with conditions way beyond what its predecessor could handle.
+The Sea-Dweller is the big brother, indifferent to unnecessary gold or platinum finery.
+It’s only forged from the strongest steel and made to cope with conditions way beyond what its predecessor could handle.

 Even the dial was kept more down-to-earth, lacking (until its most recent iteration) the controversial Cyclops over its date window that some felt had robbed the Sub of much of its symmetry.

 And it only continues to get more robust.
-Its initial water resistance of 2,000ft was soon doubled to 4,000ft.
-It was the first of the brand’s watches to be cast in the insanely strong 904L steel now used across the entire range, and the latest model has received a significant upgrade in size, going from the traditional 40mm to 43mm, just a shave below the lunatic Deepsea.
+Its initial water resistance of 2,000 ft was soon doubled to 4,000 ft.
+It was the first of the brand’s watches to be cast in the insanely strong 904L steel now used across the entire range.
+Also, the latest model has received a significant upgrade in size, going from the traditional 40mm to 43mm.
+This is just a shave below the lunatic Deepsea.